geonetwork/core-doc-sources/eng/developer/source/xml_services/system_configuration.rst

   changed when the system is not running.

-The first group of parameters can be queried or changed through 2 services: xml.config.get and xml.config.set.
+The first group of parameters can be queried or changed through 2 services: xml.config.get and xml.config.update.
 The second group of parameters can be changed using the GAST tool.

 xml.config.get